silverton-io/buz-docs/docs/introduction/what-is-buz.md

 # When To Use Buz
 ### You want to collect data [from multiple sources and protocols](inputs/overview) using a single, fully-OSS system.

-Buz collects data from:
+**Buz collects data from:**

-- Event-tracking SDK's like Snowplow Analytics (Segment and others coming soon)
+- Event-tracking SDK's like Snowplow Analytics (Segment and others in development)
 - Self-describing payloads
 - Webhooks
 - Pixels